-- (a) As retrospectively revised see note 2. - (b) Subscription revenue includes amounts received from subscribers for ongoing services, excluding installation fees and late fees.
-Subscription revenue from subscribers who purchase bundled services at a discounted rate is generally allocated proportionally to each service based on the standalone price for each individual service.
-As a result, changes in the standalone pricing of our cable and mobile products or the composition of bundles can contribute to changes in our product revenue categories from period to period. - (c) Mobile subscription revenue excludes mobile interconnect revenue of €1.2 million and €1.3 million during 2015 and 2014, respectively.
-Mobile interconnect revenue is included in other revenue. - (d) B2B revenue includes revenue from business broadband internet, video, voice, mobile and data services offered to medium to large enterprises and, on a wholesale basis, to other operators.
-We also provide services to certain SOHO subscribers.
+- (b) Residential subscription revenue from subscribers who purchase bundled services at a discounted rate is generally allocated proportionally to each service based on the standalone price for each individual service.
+As a result, changes in the standalone pricing of our cable and mobile products or the composition of bundles can contribute to changes in our product revenue categories from period to period. - (c) Residential mobile subscription revenue includes amounts received from subscribers for ongoing services.
+Residential mobile non-subscription revenue includes, among other items, interconnect revenue and revenue from sales of mobile handsets and other devices. - (d) B2B subscription revenue represents revenue from services to certain SOHO subscribers.
 SOHO subscribers pay a premium price to receive expanded service levels along with video, broadband internet, fixed-line telephony or mobile services that are the same or similar to the mass marketed products offered to our residential subscribers.
-Revenue from SOHO subscribers, which is included in subscription revenue, aggregated €30.6 million and €19.9 million during 2015 and 2014, respectively. - (e) Other revenue includes, among other items, channel carriage fees, installation fees and interconnect fees.
+B2B non-subscription revenue includes business broadband internet, video, fixed-line telephony, mobile and data services offered to medium to large enterprises and, on a wholesale basis, to other operators.

-The details of our revenue increase during 2015, as compared to 2014, are set forth below (in millions):
+The details of our revenue increase during 2016, as compared to 2015, are set forth below: